 1.)
 They are carnivores that eat fish, amphibians, reptiles, small mammals, birds, and insects.

 3.)
 The fat from a heron killed during a full moon was once thought to cure rheumatism.
 Boy has medicine come a long way.
-Now if we can just get people to stop thinking vaccines cause autism, we’d be set.
+Now if we can just get some people to stop thinking the world is flat, we’d be set.

 4.)
 If they’re disturbed while roosting, they will regurgitate their last meal and aim it at that which disturbed them.
 Death from above, via vomit.
 Yummy.